 4. Take a ride on a National Historic Landmark

 In operation since 1909, this extremely rare carousel is by far one of Meridian’s most treasured landmarks.
 The carousel is located in Highland Park, where rides can be purchased for only fifty cents.
 Tours of the carousel and carousel house, which is also a National Historic Landmark, will only set you back $1.
 Get more information

 If you’ve ever wondered what goes into running a dairy farm, here’s your chance to find out.
 Visitors to Ard’s Farm in Ruth are given a tour of the entire farm, complete with hands-on activities.
 Tours are $8 for adults and free for children 2 and under.

 6. Get your hands on a…truck.

-On April 16th, Meridian will be hosting its “Touch-A-Truck” event, which provides hand-on opportunities for children to climb, touch, and explore emergency vehicles and heavy machinery.
+Each year, Meridian hosts its “Touch-A-Truck” event, which provides hand-on opportunities for children to climb, touch, and explore emergency vehicles and heavy machinery.
 Visit the city’s

 for more information.